evkx/evkx.github.io/content/models/volkswagen/id.3/id.3_gtx_performance/_index.md

 ### Suspension

 The front suspension is [MacPherson Strut](../../../../technology/suspension/#macpherson-strut), and the rear suspension is [Multilink](../../../../technology/suspension/#multilink).
 The standard suspension includes steel springs and hydraulic dampers.
-The standard suspension has steel springs with a fixed height but an optional damping adjustment.
+The Sport Suspension with DCC suspension has steel springs with a fixed height, but you can adjust damping to fit your driving style or road condition.
 The ground clearance with this suspension is 150 mm.

 ### Steering